TUVIMEN/forumscraper/README.md

 ```
 `guess` method identifies based only on the url what kind of page is being passed and calls other methods so other methods are needed mostly for exceptions.

 For most cases using `Extractor` and `guess` is preferred since they work really well.
-The only exceptions are if site has irregular urls so that `guess` doesn't work, or if you make a lot of calls to the same site e.g. trying to scraper failed urls.
+The only exceptions are if site has irregular urls so that `guess` doesn't work, or if you make a lot of calls to the same site with `output=forumscraper.Outputs.write_by_id` e.g. trying to scraper failed urls.

 `guess` method creates `scraper-method` field in output that is pointing to function used.